-- 3.1 First article.
+3.1 First article.
 When specified in the contract or purchase order, a sample shall be subjected to first article inspection (see 4.2.1 and 6.2).
 The purchase document will identify the geometry of the parts required.
 Production parts may be of thickness or areal density (weight/unit surface area) different from those of the ballistic control panels.
-If that is the case, first article will include both panels made to the drawings (geometry specified) and 3 panels 24" x 24" of 25 plies or 5.0 +/- 0.4 pounds/ft 2 (psf) areal density for first article ballistic proof testing.
+If that is the case, first article will include both panels made to the drawings (geometry specified) and 3 panels 24" x 24" of 25 plies or 5.0 +/- 0.3 pounds/ft (psf) areal density for first article ballistic acceptance testing.
 The intent is to use identical manufacturing process on the 5.0 psf panels as used for the production articles.
 Adjustment to dwell time for panels of thickness or ply count higher than the ballistic test articles is anticipated and will likely be greater, but the cycle should include similar ramp rates for temperature and pressure, identical hold pressures and identical pressure release points.
-All subsequent laminates delivered to the procuring activity shall conform to these samples in all of their pertinent physical and performance attributes. - 3.2 Materials.
-The fiber reinforcement is glass and the resin is phenolic.
+All subsequent laminates delivered to the procuring activity shall conform to these samples in all of their pertinent physical and performance attributes.

+3.2 Materials.
+The fiber reinforcement is glass and the resin is Phenolic.
 The materials shall be as specified herein or as otherwise indicated in the documentation as specified in the contract or purchase order (see 6.2).
 Materials shall be free of any and all defects that adversely affect the performance or serviceability of the finished product as required by this specification.
-Changes in the fabric weave, the reinforcement material, the laminating resin, the laminate construction (including resin content and through thickness reinforcement), or the manufacturing process including changes in the place or location of manufacture shall require a resubmission of all first article testing unless otherwise specified in the contract or purchase order (see 6.2). - 3.2.1 Reinforcement.
+Changes in the fabric weave, the reinforcement material, the laminating resin, the laminate construction (including resin content and through thickness reinforcement), or the manufacturing process including changes in the place or location of manufacture shall require a resubmission of all first article testing unless otherwise specified in the contract or purchase order (see 6.2).

+3.2.1 Reinforcement.
 The reinforcement (see 1.2.1) shall be a high tensile strength fiberglass meeting the requirements specified in Appendix A and consisting of either a G filament (Code 1) or a J filament (Code 2) and a sizing system compatible with epoxy resin.
 The two codes of reinforcement shall differentiate the materials into two separate products.
-The two fiber products are different in chemistry and process, hence different in mechanical, physical and ballistic properties.
+The three fiber products are different in chemistry and process, hence different in mechanical, physical and ballistic properties.
 The surface finish, fabric architecture, resin chemistry and resin distribution are intended to be identical, regardless of which reinforcement is used.
-The finished laminates will be differentiated by class identification and need to be specifically identified in the purchase document as to which is desired (see 6.1). - 3.2.2 Fabric.
-The fabric shall be fiberglass single tow plain weave or a multi tow basket weave equivalent to a plain weave with the construction of 5 + -0.5 ends in the warp and 5.2 + -0.9 ends in the fill with a nominal weight of 24 ounces/square yard +-5% (814 g/m2 + -5%).
+The finished laminates will be differentiated by class identification and need to be specifically identified in the purchase document as to which is desired (see 6.1).

+3.2.2 Fabric.
+The fabric shall be fiberglass single tow plain weave or a multi tow basket weave equivalent to a plain weave with the construction of 5 +/- 0.5 ends per inch in the warp (For Class B/Code 2 and Class C materials use 5.6 +/-.3 ends per inch in the warp) and 5.2 +/- 0.9 ends per inch in the fill with a nominal weight of 24 ounces/square yard +/- 5% (814 g/m +/- 5%).
 A single colored tracer yarn of K-18 1/0 E-glass or equivalent is to be woven in the warp direction in the center width of the fabric.
+Colored tracer yarns are also acceptable on the edges of the fabric for Class C material.

-Class A - Red Tracer Class B - Blue Tracer
+Class A - Red Tracer Class B - Blue Tracer Class C - Grey Tracer